theaquamarine/windows-powershell-docs/docset/windows/adfs/set-adfsrelyingpartywebcontent.md

 ### -ErrorPageDeviceAuthenticationErrorMessage
 Specifies an error message to display for any device authentication errors that occur for a token request.
-Device authentication errors occur when the user presents an expired user@device certificate to Active Directory Federation Services (AD FS), a certificate that is not found in Active Directory® Domain Services, or a certificate that is disabled in Active Directory Domain Services.
+Device authentication errors occur when the user presents an expired user@device certificate to Active Directory Federation Services (AD FS), a certificate that is not found in Active Directory??
+Domain Services, or a certificate that is disabled in Active Directory Domain Services.
 This string can be an HTML fragment.

 ```yaml